Previous

 for (const detection of detections) {

-const bboxId = await dataClient.addBoundingBoxToImageById({
+const bboxId = await dataClient.addBoundingBoxToImageById(

-label: detection.className,
+detection.className,

 });